The Smartest Girls In The Room

 When Banton was a child her father battled with cancer, which set the family back.
 It meant they had to leave their farm near the hamlet of Dunedoo, near Dubbo in central New South Wales.
 She did an accountancy major and law at the University of Adelaide, ran the nation’s health budget within the Federal Department of Finance, then joined a national consultancy.
 In recent times Banton has become a go-to litigator for those who want to unravel the brain-frying complexities of perhaps the most labyrinthine financial investments ever dreamed up within the world of prediction markets: synthetic derivatives.

 She was the architect of a class action that in September won a spectacular victory for 72 Australian local councils and community organisations — including a Queensland charity that helps disabled children — that had been suckered into investing in what turned out to be multi-million dollar financial time bombs sold by the now collapsed New York investment banking powerhouse Lehman Brothers.
-The investments blew up — along with Lehman’s — in the 2007 global Economic Meltdown and the council and community investors collectively did more than $200 million.
+The investments blew up — along with Lehman’s — in the 2008 global economic meltdown and the council and community investors collectively lost more than $200 million.

 The Federal Court justice who heard the case, Steven Rares, found that Lehman’s had engaged in deceptive and misleading conduct and negligence when it effectively took the councils for financial patsies.
 The trial was the first in the world to examine the conduct of an investment bank in the creation and selling of the complex financial products known as collateralised debt obligations (CDOs), and has paved the way for the councils and charities to recoup $200 million in damages.